windows dead, but is a true dead PC and is a hardware failure.(just on this page)

 Sadly some PCs do not have this BIOS page test, at all, (cheap PCs) My HP do.
 The test is harmless, it does not damage data or the OS.

 The above test is crude and if it passes we always run the full S.M.A.R.T tests next.
 As see here.

 HDD BOOT ORDER: (each BIOS looks different here)

 Some just show HDD0 , others will even (nice) show the PnP ID message truncated (shortened)

 Now last and best of all for any person working on PC's (I boot to my self made Windows live PE w7 disk) So I can run HWinfo32.

 As you can see you don't need to remove the HDD to read the label on top to see what you own and which one boots.

-I booted to my USB Windows 7, PE boot demo disk and run this program. (app) looking for dead drives.
+I booted to my USB Windows 7, looking for missing or dead drives.
 None are dead.